pnpm/pnpm.io/website/versioned_docs/version-3.6/pnpm-add-pkg.md

 ---
-id: version-3.6-pnpm-install-pkg
+id: version-3.6-pnpm-add-pkg
-title: pnpm install <pkg>
+title: pnpm add <pkg>
-original_id: pnpm-install-pkg
+original_id: pnpm-add-pkg
 ---

 Installs a package and any packages that it depends on.